BA (Queen’s University), PhD (McGill University)

 - Interventions and therapist behaviours that can reduce shame and self-criticism, and increase self-compassion;

-- Fears of self-compassion and outward compassion, and how best to target these barriers in healthy individuals and those suffering from psychopathology; and
+- Fears of self-compassion and outward compassion, and how best to target these barriers in people with eating disorders; and